Alexander Pushkin and Natalia Goncharova. Love story

 We’ve learned that his life consisted of endless love affairs, African passion and early, absurd death.
 All this, of course, was in his biography.
 The tragedy of the poet was not related to his wife – he had sought the death.
 It was just a fateful coincidence.
 Many people blamed Natalia and she never tried to justify herself.
 Nobody could punish her harder than herself.
 Although Natalie didn’t deserve the punishment.

 Meeting his future wife in any case was not fatal for Pushkin.
 It was a gift of fate, illogical and unexpected.
 A few years of great love before his death, few poets were so lucky.
 And the most amazing thing was that at first their marriage was supposed to be a marriage of convenience.
-But only until both realized that they love each other.
+But only until both realized that they loved each other.

 On the eve of his thirtieth birthday poet suddenly decided that he should get married by all means.
 He wasn’t going to wait for “big and pure love”.